Dynamic Wetting by Concentrated Granular Suspensions: Results and discussion

-A transitional region exists between the high shear rate zone experiencing yielding and the zone undergoing creep deformation.
-Creep in granular suspensions occurs as a result of the very slow, gradual rearrangement of particles.
-The particles resist relative motion due to frictional forces.
-In regions where localized stresses are not high enough to cause a strong flow but slightly exceed the local frictional thresholds between particles, the particle structure rearranges itself, allowing gradual deformation through minute movements of particles relative to each other.
-Particles situated within the bulk of the droplet, where the prevailing shear stress has yet to exceed the yielding threshold, demonstrate a tendency to gradually migrate towards the transitional zone that lies in between creeping and yielding zones.
-Upon entry into this transitional domain, a shift in their trajectory takes place, causing them to adopt a parallel course with respect to the substrate within the yielded region near the contact line.
+Once the substrate starts moving, particle layers near the substrate experience a high shear stress.
+When the local stress exceeds the yield threshold, the suspension in proximity to the substrate undergoes yielding and initiates flow.
+This is consistent with the shear-thinning observed in our rheological measurements (Fig.~\ref{fig:rheology}).
+The resulting particle velocity distribution indicates the presence of three different regions, as shown in the schematic representation of particle trajectories in Fig.~\ref{fig:Flow field-NaSCN}b.
+The suspension near the substrate transitions into a liquid-like state, whereas the rest of the droplet experiences creep deformation, with a transitional region occurring between these two regions.
+Here, creep deformation refers to the very slow, gradual rearrangement of particles under stresses below the yield threshold~\citep{houssaisAthermalSedimentCreep2021} and should not be confused with creeping flow (Stokes flow), which describes inertialess, viscosity-dominated motion in Newtonian fluids at low Reynolds numbers.
+Creep deformation happens in regions where localized stresses are not high enough to cause a strong flow but slightly exceed the local frictional thresholds between particles.
+The particle structure rearranges itself, allowing gradual deformation through minute movements of particles relative to each other.
+Particles situated within the bulk of the droplet, where the prevailing shear stress has yet to exceed the yielding threshold, demonstrate a tendency to gradually migrate towards the transitional zone.
+Upon entry into this transitional domain, a change in their type of motion takes place, causing them to adopt a faster motion parallel to the substrate.
+The system reaches a dynamic equilibrium, where particle rearrangement balances the applied shear, resulting in steady flow near the high-shear region adjacent to the substrate.
 Consequently, when observed from the outside, the motion seems akin to a mobile plug traversing the surface.
+This coexistence of yielded and non-yielded regions within the droplet is consistent with earlier observations~\citep{martouzetDynamicArrestSpreading2021}, which also reported a non-flowing region far from the substrate.

+The measured trajectories of tracer particles near the advancing contact line of the yield-stress suspension are shown in Fig.~\ref{fig:Flow field-NaSCN}a.
+Tracer particles move at velocities consistently below that of the substrate.
+The maximum tracer velocity measured is a factor of two smaller than the substrate velocity, suggesting persistent rolling and sliding along the substrate.
+Additionally, the average particle velocity in the NaSCN solution is notably lower than in the TDE solution.
+Specifically, the maximum particle velocity in the TDE suspension is \SI{150 \pm 10}{\micro\metre\per\second}, compared to \SI{94 \pm 10}{\micro\metre\per\second} in the NaSCN suspension.
+The reduced velocity in the NaSCN solution highlights the profound influence of solvent properties on the rolling and sliding of particles relative to each other and the substrate.